vgomes-p/CodeChallanges_SB25/Challenges/Code Challenge 00 - Exploring Operators and String Manipulation/ex00 - Online Discount/README.md

-# Code Challenge 00 - Exploring Operators and String Manipulation | Ex00
+# Code Challenge 00: Exploring Operators and String Manipulation | ex00 - Online Discount

 Create a program that calculates the final price of a product after applying a discount cupom.